Ficool

 "F.I."

 A small, summoned fire ignited the cigarette.
 The smell of tobacco was off-putting for them, except for the smoker and the crimson-haired man.
 Laudis could finally smoke his problems away.
-With every inhale and exhale he took, he was becoming less stressed.
+With every inhale and exhale, he was becoming less stressed.
 After he had met with Lucius, he couldn't think of anything else.
 The boy felt like the West Dragon had planted his image in him.
 The cigar, the hat, and the faceless interaction.
 So little, yet so much at the same time.
-The vision was becoming more blurry with every second to his content.
+The vision was becoming more blurry with every second of his content.
 After a while, it was just another memory, something that already happened.
 Something not that important...

 "..."